olddeuteronomy/blog/_posts/2017-09-06-select_to_end_of_line_and_copy_to_clipboard.markdown

 This function keeps the selection and you can now either copy or kill it or even expand or shrink the region using cursor movement keys.

-A slightly modified version of this functions allows you to *copy* the rest-of-line region to the clipboard:
+A slightly modified version of this function allows you to *copy* the rest-of-line region to the clipboard:

 {% highlight elisp %}
 (defun mark-from-point-to-end-of-line-and-copy ()